In a nutshell

 What are deepfakes?

 Before we get into the moral and ethical implications of deepfakes, let’s first define a deepfake.
-Deepfakes are videos that have been altered using AI technology, often switching out a subject’s face with another.
-Likely you’ve seen memes or YouTube videos modified using a deepfake.
-One of the most notorious deepfakes include: swapping Keanu Reeves with Will Smith in The Matrix, putting Steve Buscemi’s face on Jennifer Lawrence, or placing Nicholas Cage into any and all movies.
+Deepfakes are videos altered using AI technology, often switching out a subject’s face with another.
+Likely, you’ve seen memes or YouTube videos modified using a deepfake.
+Some of the most notorious deepfakes include putting Steve Buscemi’s face on Jennifer Lawrence or placing Nicolas Cage into every movie ever.
 A lot of these examples are made without malicious intent.
-They are made to be entertaining and enjoyed, with the fact that they’re deepfakes apparent.
+They are meant to be entertaining, with the fact that they’re deepfakes being apparent.

-However, as technology progresses and becomes more readily available to the public, deepfakes are being used in scary ways.
-Some deepfakes have become nearly indistinguishable between fact and fiction, and that’s a frightening thought.
+However, as technology progresses and becomes more readily available to the public, deepfakes are being used in troubling ways.
+Some deepfakes have become nearly indistinguishable from reality, and that’s a frightening thought.
 Think about it.
-Practically anyone with the technology, or the capital to hire someone with the skills, could fabricate a video of you saying or doing anything they choose.
-This potentially damages a person’s reputation, especially when the target person can’t prove that the video is fake.
-Not only this, but deepfakes can even weaken democracy as videos promoting a false narrative, framing politicians and speakers with a false narrative.
+Practically anyone with the technology, or the money to hire someone with the skills, could fabricate a video of you saying or doing anything they choose.
+This could damage a person’s reputation, especially when the target can’t prove the video is fake.
+Deepfakes can even weaken democracy by promoting false narratives and framing politicians or public figures in ways that aren’t true.

 How are deepfakes made?